investindex/Psychology/README.md

 &nbsp;

 How can you resist the temptations of fear and greed?
 One of the best methods, in my view, is to write a mission statement.
+Here's an example for someone about to start investing in a taxable brokerage account and some retirement accounts:

+"I believe that passive, low-cost investing in diversified funds is the best practice for me, because the evidence indicates that this is the most reliable way to produce good investment returns.
+I'm investing in various funds that meet my risk tolerance for each portion of my assets.
+The money I need in the near future is in very low-risk investments, while the money I'm setting aside for the long run is in high-risk investments.
+I'm committed to not altering my risky, long-term portfolio beyond basic rebalancing.
+It will be tempting to change my long-term portfolio or even sell all my shares when it's performing poorly.
+But I understand that downturns are inevitable, and that my investments will eventually recover, because I selected a diversified portfolio that I'm comfortable with regardless of the state of financial markets.
+Not only will I not change my long-term portfolio when it's crashing, I will not stop contributing to it, because changing contributions in response to market movements is another form of ill-advised market timing.
+I will move money out of my long-term portfolio into less risky investments only when the need for that money is gradually approaching nearer.
+For example, one of those needs might be a down payment on a home."

 &nbsp;